I offer a hand tool sharpening service that covers most common items:

 If there is one tool related subject that causes most confusion it is sharpening.
 I suspect that for the average user a bit of theoretical knowledge might help to remove the mystery a little.
 That in turn should help with deciding how to practically tackle a sharpening "problem".

 Almost all* edge tools are sharpened by removing metal from the area immediately behind their edge, on their bevels.
 This has the effect of leaving the edge itself thinned down to such an extent that it will enter substances easily and therefor cut them.

-The edge also has to be strong enought that it won't buckle in use when it encounters a particularly firm area of the item to be cut, or if the tool hits a material, a with a striking type cutting tool e.g. an axe.
+The edge also has to be strong enough that it won't buckle in use when it encounters a particularly firm area of the item to be cut, or when the tool suddenly hits a material, as with a striking type cutting tool e.g. an axe.

 This requirement for penetrating thinness and robust strength results in the need for a fine edge backed up by a profile that gives adequate strength and allows the tool to do its intended job: perhaps like the curved shape of a rocket nose cone for an axe; or thin, parallel blade faces with an abruptly starting (but acute) taper for a scalpel blade; a chisel needs to be sharpened on one face only, the bevel having a profile like a ramp, often steepest just before the edge (the other side being completely flat, with no hint of a bevel).

 If you have this in mind, you can assess if you need to remove a lot of metal behind the edge to get a profile that will allow the sharp edge to do its job - a very fine sharp edge backed up by fat wedge of metal just won't penetrate the item you are trying to cut.
 On the other hand a very fine acute taper to an edge won't do on a felling axe for use on hard woods, as the edge will break.
 Experience and judgement are needed to to get cutting tool profiles correct, so patience and experimentation are needed while you learn.